goabstract/Marketing-for-Engineers/README.md

 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. I know, that you would like to write a deep comprehansive article, but it's better to write something easy at the beginning.
 Check what competitors' blogs are publishing, what is popular in the industry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
 More advice on getting ideas for your blog:

 * [How We Come Up With Ideas for the Blog](https://www.helpscout.net/blog/blog-post-ideas/) by Emily Triplett Lentz from  Help Scout team.
+* [How to Generate Content Ideas With These 3 Awesome Tools](http://buzzsumo.com/blog/how-to-generate-content-ideas-with-these-3-awesome-tools/).
+Robert Katai shows how to use tools, that find out what people were asking about your industry (via keywords).

 When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?)